Is earthquake insurance worth it in Utah?

 Some policies can include an upgraded replacement, repair of driveways and walkways, and emergency repairs for aftershock protection.

 However, earthquake insurance doesn’t cover all damage relating to a quake.
 Exclusions can include:

 - Land, sinkholes, cracks, or holes in your yard

 - External water damage from sewer backup or flood

 - Masonry veneer

 Your homeowners insurance typically covers fire damage, even if the fire is a result of an earthquake.
-For vehicle damage, ask your Utah auto insurance agent if quakes are covered.
+For vehicle damage, ask your Utah auto insurance provider if quakes are covered.

-A policy limit is a maximum amount an insurance company will pay for covered losses.
+A policy limit is the maximum amount an insurance company will pay for covered losses.
 Your dwelling limit for earthquake insurance is usually the same as your Utah homeowners insurance policy.

 If you’re not sure what your limit is or if the amount hasn’t been updated in a while, you may not have enough.
 Check with your insurance company to review the amount of coverage and make sure it’s enough to replace your home.

 In most cases, each coverage type has a separate policy limit: